AqueductHub/aqueductcore/docs/extensions.md

 * In the manifest file update the `aqueduct_url` field.
 By default your extension will access aqueduct at the same machine on port `8000`, but if you decide to run server application in a different port, or set it to use HTTPS, this should be reflected in the extension manifest.
-* `params` section, which defines constants for the whole extension, may hold customisable string, for example, access keys or remote service URLs.
+* `constants` section, which defines constants for the whole extension, may hold customisable string, for example, access keys or remote service URLs.
 Define correct values for these constants.
-* Function parameters are allowed to have `select` type.
+* Action parameters are allowed to have `select` type.
 If necessary, update `options` list for such fields with respect to your configuration needs.